Financial Toolset

 Browser text-to-speech

 If you're considering buying a home and planning to finance it with a mortgage, you may come across the term PMI, or Private Mortgage Insurance.
 Understanding what PMI is and how it impacts your monthly mortgage payments is crucial for making informed financial decisions.
-This article will delve into what PMI is, why it matters, and how you can avoid it.
+This article will delve into what PMI is, why it matters, and how you can avoid it, ultimately saving you potentially thousands of dollars over the life of your loan.

 Private Mortgage Insurance (PMI) is a type of insurance that protects the lender if you default on your mortgage.
 It's typically required for conventional loans when the down payment is less than 20% of the home's purchase price.
-Unlike homeowners insurance, which protects you, PMI is designed to protect the lender from financial loss.
+Unlike homeowners insurance, which protects you from damage to your property and liability, PMI is designed to protect the lender from financial loss should you stop making payments.
+Think of it as the lender's safety net.

 The exact amount you'll pay for PMI depends on several factors, including your:

 The most straightforward way to avoid PMI is to save enough for a 20% down payment.
-This eliminates PMI entirely but may require delaying homeownership for several years as you accumulate savings.
+This eliminates PMI entirely and also reduces your monthly mortgage payments because you're borrowing less money.
+However, this may require delaying homeownership for several years as you accumulate savings.
+According to the National Association of Realtors, the median down payment for first-time homebuyers is around 6%, highlighting the challenge many face in reaching the 20% threshold.

 Another strategy is the piggyback loan, often structured as an 80-10-10 loan.
 Here's how it works: